uvarc/rc-website/content/userinfo/globus.md

   <img src="/images/globus-personal-endpoint-start.png" width="700" height="550">
 3. Search for the newly installed Globus Connect Personal and start it up.
 You should see the Globus icon ("g") at either the top or bottom menu bar depending on your operating system.
   <img src="/images/globus-logo-startup.png" width="700" height="550">
 4. A box will appear and ask you to login.
-It will redirect you to a webpage where you will allow access and provide a label for your endpoint.
+It will redirect you to a webpage where you will allow access and provide a label for your collection.
 We recommend using something very descriptive, such as `mstk3-laptop` or `smith-genlab-workstation`.
   <img src="/images/globus-connect-setup.png" width="700" height="550">
 5. After clicking allow, a new page will pop up asking you to provide a collection name and a description.
-Again, use something descriptive like `wr8yp-laptop`
+Again, use something descriptive like `mstk3-laptop`
   <img src="/images/globus-collection-name.png" width="700" height="550">

 On Windows and Mac OSX, the agent will run in the background on your laptop or workstation and will restart when the machine is booted.
 Click on the agent icon (in the tray for Windows users, in the toolbar for MacOS users) to change your preferences or to see the web console.
 On Linux you must start the agent manually upon rebooting.

-Your local computer is now able to serve as a Globus Endpoint.
+Your local computer is now able to serve as a Globus Collection.

 # Transferring Files